PharmCat/MvNormalCDF.jl/README.md

 #(0.605219554009911, 0.0015718064928452481)
 ```

-!!! note

 Results will vary slightly from run-to-run due to the quasi-Monte-Carlo
     algorithm.

-!!! note

 There is no covariance matrix Σ positive definite check.

 ```
      mvnormcdf(Σ::AbstractMatrix{<:Real}, a::AbstractVector{<:Real}, b::AbstractVector{<:Real}; m::Integer = 1000*size(Σ,1), rng = RandomDevice())